I to I

 Lots of tools assess school climate.
 The US Department of Education offers a very good one developed by our colleagues at AIR to assess engagement, safety, and environment.
 Many others have specific questions about drugs, weapons, alcohol, access to resources, and trust.
-The Respect for Persons Profiler is distinct from all other surveys in three ways.
+The I to I Survey is distinct from all other surveys in three ways.

 Why it’s unique